-Note that two airport layouts are defined for the KSFO airport (Figure 6).
+Note that multiple airport layouts are defined for the KSFO airport (Figure 6).
 This indicates that the airport had runway changes over the years (i.e. runways 01L - 19R and 10R - 28L were extended).
 The "Default Layout 0" has the most current runway configurations.

-- Select the KSFO Default Layout 0 and note the effective and expiration dates: 12/31/2015 6/6/2079.
-Then view the runway details in the bottom pane. - Select the KSFO Default Layout 1 and note the effective and expiration dates: 1/1/1900 12/30/2015.
+- Select the KSFO Default Layout 0 and note the effective and expiration dates.
+Then view the runway details in the bottom pane. - Select the KSFO Default Layout 1 and note the effective and expiration dates.
 Then view the runway details in the bottom pane.

-For this tutorial, we will only use the "KSFO Default Layout 0".
+In this tutorial, we will only use the "KSFO Default Layout 0".

-If your analysis does not need the history of airport layouts and it just needs the most current runway information, you may delete the older airport layouts.
+If your analysis does not need the history of airport layouts and just needs the most current runway information, delete the older airport layouts.
+Right-click on the airport layout name and click Delete.